Cloud Ceiling & Visibility Regulations

 • Therefore, when the weather forecast reports an 800-foot ceiling, the maximum altitude permissible for operating your sUAS is: 300 feet AGL

-• Operations Near Structures: sUAS are allowed to operate higher than 400 feet AGL when inspecting a structure, but they must remain within a 400-foot radius of the structure.
-Specifically, sUAS can operate up to 400 feet above the top of the structure being inspected.
+Remember, sUAS are only allowed to operate higher than 400 feet AGL when inspecting a structure, but they must remain within a 400-foot radius of the structure.

-• Near a Structure: If you are inspecting a tower that is 1,000 feet tall, you can legally fly up to 1,400 feet AGL (1,000 feet for the structure height + 400 feet for the allowable altitude above the structure), provided you stay within a 400-foot radius of the tower.
+For example, if you are inspecting a tower that is 1,000 feet tall, you can legally fly up to 1,400 feet AGL, provided you stay within a 400-foot radius of the tower.

 You are inspecting the lighted towers with a height of 1,104 feet MSL near Denver International Airport.
 What is the lowest cloud cover that will enable you to inspect the top of the tower?